Group16-Soft-Eng/Participium/README.md

 - **Citizen**: Can submit reports, view all approved reports on the map
 - **Municipal Public Relations Officer**: Can review pending reports, assign them to Technical Officers or reject them with reasons
-- **Technical Officer**: Can view assigned reports and change their status
+- **Technical Officer**: Can view assigned reports, change their status and assign them to External Maintainers
 - **Municipal Administrator**: Can create officers and assign them to offices
+- **External Maintainer**: Can view assigned reports, change their status and communicate with Technical Officers

 ## Features